-Marine Educator - Ocean Adventurer – Storyteller
+Marine Educator - Ocean Explorer – Storyteller

-Throughout her eclectic water-based career, Heaney-Grier has performed underwater stunts for Hollywood films such as, Pirates of the Caribbean and Into the Blue; and has been featured in numerous television shows and publications worldwide such as, Life, People and Outside Magazine.
+Throughout her eclectic water-based career, Heaney-Grier has performed underwater stunts for Hollywood films such as: Pirates of the Caribbean and Into the Blue; and has been featured in numerous television shows and publications worldwide such as: Life, People and Outside Magazine.
 Recruited by Discovery Channel, Heaney-Grier was part of an elite team of explorers and starred in their original series, Treasure Quest: Snake Island.

 Heaney-Grier has been guest and keynote speaker at Universities and Colleges, trade shows, conventions and non-profit venues like, The Explorers Club headquarters in Manhattan, NY.
 An established micro-influencer on social media, Heaney-Grier was named by Huffington Post as one of “28 Badass Women You Should be Following on Instagram”, and has been showcased in Instagram’s Los Angeles gallery exhibit of, “Top Game-Changing & Inspiring Women”.

-As an ocean advocate, adventurer and storyteller across multiple media platforms, Heaney-Grier is dedicated to raising awareness and empowering the next generation of ocean stewards to engage and tackle the critical issues facing our oceans today.
+Heaney-Grier holds a degree in Ecology and Evolutionary Biology, and Anthropology.
+She’s also a mom, a mentor and strong female figure and positive role model for young people around the world.
+As an ocean advocate, explorer and storyteller across multiple media platforms, Heaney-Grier is dedicated to raising awareness and empowering the next generation of ocean stewards to engage and tackle the critical issues facing our oceans today.